-Place chicken in zip-top bag.
+Place chicken in a zip-top bag.
 Pour spice paste over chicken.
 Coat chicken completely with mixture rubbing into every surface.
 Try to get the paste under the skin as much as possible.

-Seal bag and place chicken in refrigerator for at least 2 hours.
+Seal bag and place chicken in the refrigerator for at least 2 hours.
 The chicken will have more flavor the longer it marinates in the spice mixture.
-Do not refrigerate more than 24 hours.
+Do not refrigerate for more than 24 hours.

 Preheat grill and prepare rotisserie.

 Place the chicken on the rotisserie and on the grill for approximately 1 1/2 hours at a temperature around 300 F (150 C) Test chicken for doneness by the measure the temperature in the thickest part of the thigh.
 Chicken is done once the thigh meat reaches 175 F (85 C).